testudor/LPM013M126C-breakout/README.md

 This is a breakout board for the LPM013M126C MIP display from JDI.
 It makes it easy to use with various dev boards like Arduino, etc.

-> **Note** Logic levels and all supply voltages are 3.3 V for all pins.
-If your use case requires 5 V you'll have to use a level shifter as well as change the current limiting resistors for the backlight LEDs.
+> **Note** Logic levels as well as supply voltages are 3.3 V. If your use case requires 5 V you'll have to use a level shifter and change the current limiting resistors for the backlight LEDs.

 ## Wiring